madjid123/virtue_blog/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+All security vulnerabilities will be promptly addressed. -->

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Virtue blog web application is licensed under the [MIT license](https://opensource.org/licenses/MIT).